PolaricServer/Database-plugin/README.md

   and scala-parser-combinators packages.
 * polaric-aprsd installed.

-## Installation
+## Installation and use

-A deb package will be available soon with scripts that can install and configure the database.
+A deb package will be available soon.
+It has scripts that can install and configure the database.
 It depends on PostgreSQL and PostGIS packages.

 When installed for the first time, run the script 'polaric-dbsetup'